Teenage Mutant Ninja Turtles III: Radical Rescue: Retrospective reviews

 A number of retrospective reviews commented on the game in terms of its difficulty, graphics, and overall quality when compared to other Game Boy or Metroidvania-styled games.
 A GamesTM journalist said the game overall quality suffered due to its "infuriatingly difficult" level of challenge.
 Audun Sorlie of Hardcore Gaming 101 said the large level structure made it too easy for a player to get lost.
 Zachary Miller of Nintendo World Report said the in-game world map was confusing and relatively worthless, but found its design as more compact and easier to navigate than the similar games Metroid (1986) and Metroid II: Return of Samus (1991).
 Miller said the graphics made the turtles indistinguishable from each other, while Sorlie found the game limited by the hardware of the Game Boy, due to a lack of color graphics.

-Sorlie concluded that the graphics, sound, and challenge have "held up great" and ultimately described it as a "worthy addition to any Game Boy collection."
 Miller said that despite the flaws he found in the Radical Rescue, they were ignorable as the game was "packed with content."
-Sorlie wrote that it was the best in the TMNT video game series for either handheld or console and that it was "a worthy addition to any Game Boy collection".
+Sorlie concluded that the graphics, sound, and challenge have "held up great" and ultimately described it as the best in the TMNT video game series for either handheld or console and a "worthy addition to any Game Boy collection."